Get

 Final Thoughts

 The Irish Wolfhound may be the largest dog around, but these canines are incredibly gentle.
-Loving, loyal, intelligent, and friendly, these pups make wonderful family pets.
+Loving, loyal, intelligent, and friendly, these dogs make wonderful family pets.
 They have great patience when it comes to children and can get along with almost everyone they meet, including other animals.
 Because of their massive size, though, they do require a lot of room, both inside the home and out; these definitely aren’t apartment dogs!
-Provided you have enough room for one and you’re not put off by their short lifespan, the Irish Wolfhound could be the perfect pet for you.
+Provided you have enough room for one and you’re not put off by the cost to feed and provide veterinary care, the Irish Wolfhound could be the perfect pet for you.

 Featured Image Credit: Jana Oudova, Shutterstock